 For the price of the gasket and an hour of time, one can be assured of long life from the final drive gears.

 Yearly BMW final drive maintenance

 You can find all you need to know about spline grease and replacement on other sites.
 I want to deal with a seldom mentioned maintenance issue.
 The final drive has two drain holes that may surprise many owners.
 I have only seen a problem with one of them.
 It drains off any oil that leaks past the large seal around and behind the splines.
 This hole can get plugged up.
 It often gets plugged up with excessive spline grease.
 If the seal is leaking badly and the hole is plugged up, the oil will run over the lip, down, and get on the brake shoes.
-I suggest that once a year, it gets blown out with compressed air.
+I suggest that it gets blown out with compressed air once a year.
 One can use a wire, but the hole isn’t very straight, and the wire probably won’t get through a clear hole.
 Sometimes a pipe cleaner is flexible enough to work.

 The pencil is pointing at the drain hole for the large diameter ring gear seal.
 That’s the final drive drain plug next to it.

 The “other end” of the ring gear “shaft” also has a bearing and seal.
 It can leak, but it is rare.
 The diameter is smaller, the velocity is much less, and it lasts longer.
 It is a real pain to remove this bearing and seal.